Gellybean/Gellybean/MathfinderBot.md

 ![types](https://user-images.githubusercontent.com/10622391/192049011-451e78d3-b0db-429c-a74b-75b5fa0f6817.jpg)

 The `BASE` type is a special bonus that overrides all other values, including the original base value.
-This is useful for certain modifiers such as *feeblemind*, where you need to set a score to a specific value regardless of its current value.
+This is useful for certain modifiers such as size mods or spells like *feeblemind*, where you need to set a score to a specific value regardless of its current value.

 *NOTE* — `/eval` returns integer values only.
 This comes with some limitations in how evaluations are performed.
 For example, true and false are represented by 1 and 0 respectively. `TRUE`/`FALSE` are hardcoded variables that can be used for readability.
 This also applies to all bonus types and their respective numbers.